 The gel will turn translucent as the solvents emulsify the tar.
 Larger tar spots can be gently wiped away with a microfibre towel before rinsing the surface with water.
 Many tar removers can also be used to remove adhesive residue on paintwork.

 With the tar deposits removed, the next step will be to remove iron fallout deposits.
 While these will be particularly noticeable on a lighter coloured car, they will be found on most cars, especially those near industrial areas.
 Even though they are not visible, they will still inhibit waxes and sealants from bonding to the paint.

 Fallout removers react with iron particles embedded in paint making them water-soluble and removable.
-One of the market leaders in this area is Bilt Hamber Korrosol.
+Some of the market leaders in this area worth checking out are Bilt Hamber Korrosol and CarPro IronX.